RangelReale/panyl/README.md

 - if `MetadataTimestamp` was not set, a timestamp is derived from the timestamp of the last sent record, if available
 - if `MetadataSkip` is set to true, the record is not sent to the output and is discarded
 - `PluginCreate.CreateBefore`: can be used to create items based on the item about to be output, to be returned before it.
-- The processed item is returned to `ProcessResult`
+- The processed item is returned to `Output`
 - `PluginCreate.CreateAfter`: can be used to create items based on the item about to be output, to be returned after it.

 ## Author